Etsy Inc. (NASDAQ:ETSY): An Opportunity for Fundamental Investors?

 Is the stock of ETSY attractive?

-In related news, President & CEO, Silverman Josh sold 4,139 shares of the company’s stock in a transaction that recorded on Jun 02.
-The sale was performed at an average price of 80.00, for a total value of 331,120.
-As the sale deal closes, the Chief Product Officer, PATEL GOYAL KRUTI now sold 3,398 shares of the company’s stock, valued at 270,668.
+In related news, Chief Accounting Officer, Buckley Merilee sold 908 shares of the company’s stock in a transaction that recorded on Jun 02.
+The sale was performed at an average price of 80.74, for a total value of 73,309.
+As the sale deal closes, the President & CEO, Silverman Josh now sold 4,139 shares of the company’s stock, valued at 331,120.
 Also, President & CEO, Silverman Josh sold 70,861 shares of the company’s stock in a deal that was recorded on Jun 01.
 The shares were price at an average price of 79.69 per share, with a total market value of 5,647,083.
-Following this completion of acquisition, the SVP, Ppl, Strategy & Services, MOSKOWITZ RAINA now holds 10,000 shares of the company’s stock, valued at 812,400.
+Following this completion of acquisition, the Chief Product Officer, PATEL GOYAL KRUTI now holds 3,398 shares of the company’s stock, valued at 270,668.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.70%.